Jimmy Page: 1980s

 Page made a return to the stage at a Jeff Beck show in March 1981 at the Hammersmith Odeon.
 Also in 1981, Page joined with Yes bassist Chris Squire and drummer Alan White to form a supergroup called XYZ (for former Yes-Zeppelin).
 They rehearsed several times, but the project was shelved.
 Bootlegs of these sessions revealed that some of the material emerged on later projects, notably The Firm's "Fortune Hunter" and Yes songs "Mind Drive" and "Can You Imagine?".
 Page joined Yes on stage in 1984 at Westfalenhalle in Dortmund, Germany, playing "I'm Down".

 In 1982, Page collaborated with director Michael Winner to record the Death Wish II soundtrack.
 This and several subsequent Page recordings, including the Death Wish III soundtrack, were recorded and produced at his recording studio, The Sol in Cookham, which he had purchased from Gus Dudgeon in the early 1980s.

 In 1983, Page appeared with the A.R.M.S.
-(Action Research for Multiple Sclerosis) charity series of concerts which honoured Small Faces bassist Ronnie Lane, who suffered from the disease.
+(Action Research for Multiple Sclerosis) charity series of concerts that honoured Small Faces bassist Ronnie Lane, who suffered from the disease.
 For the first shows at the Royal Albert Hall in London, Page's set consisted of songs from the Death Wish II soundtrack (with Steve Winwood on vocals) and an instrumental version of "Stairway to Heaven".
 A four-city tour of the United States followed, with Paul Rodgers of Bad Company replacing Winwood.
 During the tour, Page and Rodgers performed "Midnight Moonlight", which would later appear on The Firm's first album.
 All of the shows featured an on stage jam of "Layla" that reunited Page with Beck and Clapton.
 According to the book Hammer of the Gods, it was reportedly around this time that Page told friends that he had just ended seven years of heroin use.
 On 13 December 1983, Page joined Plant on stage for one encore at the Hammersmith Odeon in London.